CodeStory/fluent-http/README.md

 # Fluent-Http

-This is the simplest fastest full fledged http server we could come up with.
+This is the simplest fastest full fledged web server we could come up with.

 # Build status